Hike the Coosa Backcountry Trail and the Duncan Ridge Trail at Georgia’s Vogel State Park, climbing to beautiful vistas on the Blood Mountain summit.

 Vogel State Park to Blood Mountain: the hike

-The adventure begins at the Vogel State Park backcountry trailhead (view maps and driving directions), following the Backcountry Approach Trail.
-At just under a half mile, the hike reaches the Bear Hair Gap Trailhead.
-The route follows the Bear Hair Gap Trail, meandering through switchbacks in a steady climb through Blood Mountain’s lower elevations, exploring a sun-dappled, stream-filled forest.
-The hike follows a short side trail at 1.5 miles, trekking to an overlook with outstanding views of Vogel’s Lake Trahlyta to the northwest and the towering, majestic peak of Blood Mountain to the south.
+The adventure begins at the Vogel State Park backcountry trailhead (view maps and driving directions), following a spur trail westbound from the trailhead.
+At just under a half-mile, the hike reaches an intersection with the Bear Hair Gap Trail loop.
+The route turns right at the intersection, climbing through switchbacks in a steady climb and exploring a sun-dappled, stream-filled forest.
+The hike follows a short side trail at 1.5 miles, trekking to an overlook with outstanding views of Vogel’s Lake Trahlyta to the northwest and through-the-trees views of the towering, majestic peak of Blood Mountain to the south.

-The Coosa Backcountry Trail intersects with the Duncan Ridge Trail.
-The hike follows the Duncan Ridge Trail, carving through switchbacks in a nearly unrelenting climb to the Appalachian Trail.
+The Coosa Backcountry Trail soon intersects with the Duncan Ridge Trail.
+The route follows the Duncan Ridge Trail to the southeast, carving through switchbacks in a nearly unrelenting climb to the Appalachian Trail.
 As the route rises steadily toward Blood Mountain, the forest’s hardwoods give way to gnarly-branched rhododendron and mountain laurel.
 The terrain becomes rocky, exposing vast stretches of lichen-covered rock outcrops and mossy, scattered boulders.

 The Duncan Ridge Trail meets the Appalachian Trail at 4.25 miles, turning left to follow the AT’s iconic white, rectangular blazes.
 The hike reaches the 4,458-foot Blood Mountain peak at 4.6 miles.
 Several scattered, lofty rock outcrops at the summit provide stunning, soaring views of the blue-hued ridges in the distance.